masc-ucsc/docs/docs/pyrope/04-variables.md

 always positive results. `sext` is a sign-extended, so it can be positive or negative.

-If no operator is provided, a `zext` is used.
+If no operator is provided, a `zext` is used by default.
 The bit selection without operator can also be used on the left-hand side to update a set of bits.